Haufe-Lexware/wicked.haufe.io/doc/auth-adfs.md

 ![Permit Access](images/adfs-trust-permit-access-to-claim-rule.png)

+**IMPORTANT**: If you have several instances of wicked, there is **no need** to create separate resource definitions for each instance - they can safely use the same rule.

 ## Verifying ADFS Callbacks

 It is recommended that you verify the profile returned by the identity server using its public certificate.
 This can also be defined in the ADFS settings using the kickstarter.
 The public certificate can be given to you from your ADFS administrator.